Table of Contents

 - A separate 2021 review highlighted the many different characteristics of organic vs conventional fruits and vegetables, regarding quality and safety aspects.(Rahman, 2021) The authors found that while there are some distinctions between organic and conventional, often the differences are not consistent as they depend on other aspects of production that can vary by location.
 Whether the differences would lead to any substantial changes in health outcomes long-term is unclear.

-So overall at this point there is not much research indicating meaningful health benefits of organic food consumption, though there is evidence indicating detriment of organophosphate consumption in pregnant women and young children.
+So overall at this point there is not much research indicating meaningful health benefits of organic food consumption, though there is evidence indicating a detrimental effect of organophosphate consumption in pregnant women and young children.
 However, it’s not completely clear to what degree dietary intake will contribute to this vs other environmental considerations.(Holme, 2016)

 Thus, I generally believe that purchasing organic is more of a gimmick than evidence-based practice, though there could be merit regarding avoiding organophosphates in pregnant women and small children.
 As we see frequently in the fields of nutrition and health, more research is needed to better determine the true merits, if any, of organic food.